keyboardio/Kaleidoscope/doc/plugin/Macros.md

 * `U(key)`, `Ur(key)`, `Uc(key)`: Simulates a key being released (going up).
 * `T(key)`, `Tr(key)`, `Tc(key)`: Simulates a key being tapped (pressed first, then released).

+### Key sequences

+One often used case for macros is to type longer sequences of text.
+In these cases, assembling the macro step by step using the events described above is verbose both in source code, and compiled.
+For this reason, the plugin provides two other actions, both of which take a sequence of keys, and will tap all of them in order.

+* `SEQ(K(key1), K(key2), ...)`: Simulates all the given keys being tapped in
+  order, with the currently active interval waited between them.
+The keys need to be specified by their full name.
+* `SEQc(Kc(key1), Kc(key2), ...)`: Same as `SEQ()`, but the keys are prefixed
+  with `Key_`, and they ignore the `flags` component of a key, and as such, are limited to ordinary keys.

 ### Controlling when to send reports

 While the plugin will - by default - send a report after every step, that is not